Norah Saarman, PhD

 Dr. Opiro is interested in population genomics of insects.
 He is a Lecturer and serves as the Ag.
 Head of the Department of Biology at Gulu University, at a public university in northern Uganda.

-Together we are developing a project investigating the genetic connectivity, adaptive potential, and distribution of the tsetse fly Glossina fuscipes fuscipes, the major vector of sleeping sickness and Animal African trypanosomiasis, as well as the sand fly Lutzomyia donovani, a vector of leishmaniasis.
-We are focusing on these vectors in northern Uganda, a region of sub-Saharan Africa that has had many challenges in the 21st century due to recent civil unrest (remember Joseph Kony and the Lord's Resistance Army ?), but has seen many recent improvements in infrastructure and opportunity!
+Together we are developing a project investigating the genetic connectivity, adaptive potential, and distribution of the tsetse fly Glossina fuscipes fuscipes, the major vector of sleeping sickness and Animal African trypanosomiasis.
+We are focusing on these vectors in northern Uganda, a region of sub-Saharan Africa that has had many challenges in the 21st century due to recent civil unrest (i.e. Joseph Kony and the Lord's Resistance Army).
 This is a vital time for northern Uganda to realize its potential in promoting human health and well-being, as well as conserving its stunning biodiversity and rich cultural heritage.
-Did you know there are 43 living languages spoken in Uganda!
-Many of these languages have their origins in northern Uganda, the focus region of our work.

 University of California Berkeley, Department of Environmental Science, Policy, and Management, firstname.lastname@example.org